Que tu fe nunca muera

-Que tu fe nunca muera (English: That your faith never dies) is the 18th studio album by Mexican pop singer Yuri.
-It was released in 2000 and was produced by her husband Rodrigo Espinoza.
+Que tu fe nunca muera (English: May your faith never die) is the 18th studio album by Mexican pop singer Yuri.
+It was released in 2000 and produced by her husband Rodrigo Espinoza.

 Reception

 Yuri openly demonstrates with this album her evangelistic faith with a style of rancheras and gospel music.
 However, this album did not succeed in the stores nor secular radio stations, but it gathered success in Christian radio stations.
 It sold more than 25,000.